 What is the Importance of IELTS

 The IELTS or the International English Language Testing System is a standardized and internationalized testing of your basic skills of the English language.
-Exam IELTS measures your skills in Reading, Writing, Speaking and Listening.
-The exam IELTS is administered in two different modules namely the Academic Training and the General Training.
+The Exam measures your skills in Reading, Writing, Speaking and Listening.
+The exam is administered in two different modules namely the Academic Training and the General Training.
 The former prepares you to select courses or higher studies in an English-speaking world while the latter trains you to combat challenges you may face at work places and social assemblies.
-Exam IELTS has many test centers globally and it is conducted more than four times a month.
-The British Council, IDP: IELTS Australia and University of Cambridge ESOL Examination jointly conduct the IELTS in more than 130 countries.
+It has many test centers globally and it is conducted more than four times a month.
+The British Council, IDP: IELTS Australia and University of Cambridge ESOL Examination jointly conduct this test in more than 130 countries.

 Why Should You Take IELTS?

 You can achieve several perks and advantages if you opt to sit for IELTS.
-The exam IELTS is a test that assesses the four fundamental skills of English, namely, Reading, Writing, Speaking and Listening.
-Research has pointed out that IELTS test takers develop a much deeper knowledge of the English language that enables them to interact smoothly with individuals at English-speaking worlds.
-In addition, several governmental and non-governmental institutions reckon your IELTS scores as a principal requirement for admission in educational courses, programs or even jobs.
+This exam assesses the four fundamental skills of English, namely, Reading, Writing, Speaking and Listening.
+Research has pointed out that the test takers develop a much deeper knowledge of the English language that enables them to interact smoothly with individuals at English-speaking worlds.
+In addition, several governmental and non-governmental institutions reckon your scores as a principal requirement for admission in educational courses, programs or even jobs.

 IELTS: Test Contents:

-- Academic Writing: in Academic Writing the test takers face two tasks.
+- Academic Writing: In this the test takers face two tasks.
 The two tasks ask the test takers to arrange and organize particular sets of data and provide an answer to a problem with facts, evidences and plausible arguments.

-- Speaking: this test part occurs according to the test center norms.
-It may be conducted right after or few days after exam IELTS respectively.
+- Speaking: This test part occurs according to the test center norms.
+It may be conducted right after or few days after exam respectively.

 Question Pattern in IELTS:

-The most important thing that you should be concerned about is the question pattern of exam IELTS.
+The most important thing that you should be concerned about is the question pattern of the exam.
 In the following let us discuss about the question types from each of the four sections: